 The Gothic St. Giles’ Cathedral is one of the best places to visit in Edinburgh.
 Established by King David I in 1124, St. Giles’ became a Protestant church after the Scottish Reformation and John Knox served as the minister.

-Top features of the church are the stunning stained-glass windows, an elegant organ and the opulent Thistle Chapel.
+Top features are the stunning stained-glass windows, an elegant organ and the opulent Thistle Chapel.
 It’s free to step inside and take a look around.
 Additionally, visitors can join a free tour, purchase an audio tour or enjoy a free afternoon concert.

 Sights on the Royal Mile near the Cathedral

 While the Cathedral is one of the top things to see in Edinburgh, there are a few gems in the immediate vicinity, too.
-Look down on the ground near the church entrance for the Heart of Midlothian Mosaic, which once marked the spot of the Old Tolbooth (similar to a Town Hall).
+Look down on the ground near the church entrance for the Heart of Midlothian Mosaic.
+It was once the spot of the Old Tolbooth (similar to a Town Hall).
 Locals even spit on it for good luck, so watch out for that!

 Lunch on Cockburn Street

 There are no shortage of restaurants, pubs and cafes along the Royal Mile.
-However, for a quick lunch in an atmospheric space, we recommend detouring off the Royal Mile onto picturesque Cockburn Street.
+However, for a quick lunch in an atmospheric space, we recommend detouring onto picturesque Cockburn Street.
 The curving street features Victorian era buildings and independent, but not necessarily Scottish, shops.

 Pop into The Wall Coffee and Design for a light lunch of toasties, salads, bagels or paninis (we suggest the Avocado and Brie!)